voidstarzero/wg-ifupdown/README.md

 named `if-pre-up.sh` needs to end up in the directory `/etc/network/if-pre-up.d`.

-The default `install.sh` does this by creating symlinks straight from the repository.
-You probably want the repo checked out by root, or copied by root somewhere else first.
-You can also copy the scripts manually to their proper locations.
+The default `install.sh` does this by copying the files straight from the repositories to their usual destination.
+You may want to customize this to fit your installation, or to symlink them from the repository instead.

 If you opt for a manual install, I recommend naming the copies something else that reflects their origin.
 A file named `if-pre-up.sh` in `if-pre-up.d` tells